HKUST-KnowComp/atomic-conceptualization/README.md

 shared on OneDrive above.

 As for event conceptualizations, the file (like `selected_heads\trn.json`) contains a single dict.
-The key is the original event with a concept identified.
-Each value is a dict as well, with its keys the conceptualizations verified by the models, and each value is a list of all sources of this conceptualization, taken in the form of List[[Doc_i, Constituent_i]].
+The key is the original event with a conceptualization candidate identified.
+Each value is a dict as well, with its keys the abstract concept verified by the models, and each value is a list of all sources of this event conceptualization, taken in the form of List[[Doc_i, Constituent_i]], since there are duplicate head events with different tails.
-Doc_i is the ATOMIC index, and Constituent_i is the index of candidate constituent in `components.jsonl`.
+Doc_i is the ATOMIC index, and Constituent_i is the index of candidate constituent as in `components.jsonl`.
+For example, an item in the dev split can be:
+`
+"[PersonX accepts PersonY's apology]": {"acceptance": [[17, 2]], "action": [[17, 2]], "conciliatory gesture": [[17, 2]], ...}
+`
+The key is an event, in which “PersonX accepts PersonY's apology” can be conceptualized to “acceptance”, “action”, etc., and it is originally from Event #17 and Constituent #2.

 While for abstract triples the files (like `selected_triples_90`) are more self-explanatory.
 Additional information is given in the `info` property, with `all_info` a similar list of List[[Doc_i, Constituent_i]], and `d_i`/`c_i` one of the sources.